Daniel-Kenan/pseudoblocks/Readme.md

 ## Usage
-- 📫 all Documentation Wrritten on :earth_africa: [daniel-kenan.github.io/pseudoblocks](https://daniel-kenan.github.io/pseudoblocks/)
+- 📫 all Documentation Written on :earth_africa: [daniel-kenan.github.io/pseudoblocks](https://daniel-kenan.github.io/pseudoblocks/)

-#### _All contributions are welcome. know how to solve a bug?.
-Send in a pull request_
+## Contributions

-_This software was inspired by University Of Mpumalanga_
+- All contributions are welcome. know how to solve a bug?.
+Send in a pull request -

-GPL version 2 License
+This software was inspired by University Of Mpumalanga GPL version 2 License

 ![image info](./images/images.jpeg "Image by xavi-cabrera on unsplash")